kawu/hist-pl/fusion/README.md

 (see [hist-pl-lexicon][hist-pl-lexicon] for details).
 Then you can run:

-    hist-pl-fuse srpsdp.bin PoliMorf-X.X.X.tab ana.dawg
+    hist-pl-fuse srpsdp.bin PoliMorf-X.tab ana.dawg

-where `srpsdp.bin` is a directory of the binary dictionary, `PoliMorf-X.X.X.tab` is a version of [PoliMorf][polimorf] and `ana.dawg` is a resultant, fused dictionary.
+where `srpsdp.bin` is a directory of the binary dictionary, `PoliMorf-X.tab` is a version of [PoliMorf][polimorf] and `ana.dawg` is a resultant, fused dictionary.